Parretto/displayport-manual/docs/source/build.rst

 .. note::
-   This processor is not part of the DP IP-core itself.
+   This processor is not part of the DPTX IP-core or DPRX IP-core.
-   It can be replaced by any hard or soft-core processor (eg. ARM, RISC-V, Microblaze, etc)
+   It can be replaced by any processor (eg. ARM, RISC-V, Microblaze, etc)

-Lattice CertusPro-NX reference design
+Lattice reference design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Steps to build the reference design.
+Steps to build the Lattice CertusPro-NX reference design.

 #.
 Change the work directory to the folder gateware/syn/lattice
 #.
 Launch the Lattice Radiant software